Using Bespoke Gas Mixtures to Plot the Impact of Oxygen Concentration on MIE value

 Testing Overview

-Variations to the test procedure were required to sufficiently purge the altered Hartman tube apparatus, removing the atmospheric concentrations and filling with the target concentrations.
-Additionally, the target gas was used to suspend the sample in a dust cloud.
+Adjustments to the test procedure and apparatus were required to sufficiently purge the altered Hartman tube apparatus, displacing the ambient atmospheric air with the target gas composition.
+Additionally, the target gas was used to disperse the sample, to form a dust cloud.

 Sigma-HSE found that